ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/n_mark.png)<span>NFC</span></span>

 Near-field communication (NFC) is a short range (few centimeters) wireless technology standard for personal area networks.
-Typical uses of NFC are commissioning, easy sharing of small content and Bluetooth connection initiation/out-of-band pairing.
+Typical uses of NFC are commissioning, easy sharing of small content, and Bluetooth connection initiation/out-of-band pairing.

 To learn how to use NFC with Mbed OS, please refer to the [Mbed OS NFC overview](../apis/nfc.html).

 ### NB-IoT cellular

 Non-IP Data Delivery (NIDD) is a new feature for communication over NB-IoT.
-It is enabled by Control Plane cellular IoT EPS optimization and meant to provide improved support of small data transfer.
+It is enabled by Control Plane cellular IoT EPS optimization, to provide improved support for small data transfer.
 It does this by transporting user data over the control channel, thus reducing the total number of control plane messages when handling a short data transaction.

 To learn how to use this feature with Mbed OS, please refer to [CellularNonIPSocket](../apis/non-ip-cellular-socket.html).

 ### Memory needs for Pelion-connected devices

-Mbed OS's baseline memory footprint, without Pelion connectivity, is 2.8kb of RAM and 8.2kb of flash.
+Mbed OS's baseline memory footprint, without Pelion connectivity, is 2.8 KB RAM and 8.2 KB flash.
 When you add connectivity and full functionality, the footprint grows:

 - For **Device Management Client Lite**, the smaller of the two connectivity libraries: A total of 20 KB RAM, 210 KB flash.
 This includes not just Ethernet connectivity, but also startup and runtime demands, the size of Client Lite itself and additional drivers.
 Client Lite is currently available only to certain customer account types.
 - For **Device Management Client**: A total of 137 KB RAM, 330 KB flash.
 This adds FileSystem and the full Client to the functionality.

 These two connectivity libraries give you the choice of a range of devices.
-Mbed OS with Client Lite can work on devices with only 64kb RAM and 256kb flash.
+Mbed OS with Client Lite can work on devices with only 64 KB RAM and 256 KB flash.
 Mbed OS with the full Client fits comfortably on devices with 128 KB RAM and 1024 KB flash.